Talking to your children about dementia

 From the beginning, it is important to explain to young children what to expect and how to react to their grandparent’s mental decline.
 According to Today’s Parent, one way is to compare Alzheimer’s to a common illness that they might have experienced.
 Ask your child “Do you remember having a fever or cough when you had the flu?”
 Then simply explain, “Just like your body was sick during that time, Grandma’s brain is sick.”
 This can give them a concrete and simple explanation about the illness.
 You should also tell them that even though their grandparent’s cognitive ability might be in decline, Grandma still recognizes love and affection, even if it is just felt in the moment.

-One way that your child can continue to bond with his or her grandparent is to share activities that they have always enjoyed together.
+One way your child can continue to bond with his or her grandparent is to share activities that they have always enjoyed together.
 For instance, if Grandpa loves music, have your child play his favorite songs and sing along with them, or if he had a green thumb, suggest that the two of them plant a garden together to create more memories.
 If your loved one was a great cook, have your child tie on an apron and help cook dinner.

 There are several children’s books that are excellent for young children that are trying to better understand cognitive decline, including: